 ### Project history

 @sophied and @sashae have been working on amateur radio-related projects since early 2017.
 In 2018 and 2019, @sophied and @sashae collaborated on several public workshops, artworks and writings including the performative script [_Lore of the Radio Fossil_](http://temporaryartreview.com/lore-of-the-radio-fossil/).
 They designed, coordinated and delivered amateur-radio workshops at the Centre for Research Architecture, Goldsmiths University; the Department of Geography, Royal Holloway University; and the [Royal College of Art, London](http://www.sophiedyer.net/teaching-and-learning/satellite-seance/).
 In April 2020, they launched Open Weather.
 From April to September 2020, Open Weather is supported by a residency at [Akademie Schloss Solitude](http://www.akademie-solitude.de/en/fellowship/fellows/sasha-engelmann~pe4017/), Stuttgart.
-In Summer 2020 @sophied and @sashae will launch the Open Weather web platform, a central node for the project that will also host a public archive of amateur radio-generated images and sounds.
+In Summer 2020 @sophied and @sashae launched the [open-weather.community](https://open-weather.community/) web platform, a central node for the project that hosts a public archive of amateur radio-generated images and sounds.

 NOAA Satellite Workshop at the Royal College of Art, London, in January 2020. @sophied holds the turnstile antenna during the pre-pass talk with @sashae.
 Photo: Marco Ferrari